W56: History

 The W56 program began with the need for two new warheads to arm Weapons System WS-133A, later known as Minuteman.
 The study, released in March 1958, suggested that two warhead designs be produced; a 330 lb warhead and a 550 lb warhead.
 These warheads were to have the maximum achievable yield within the specified weight and have an operational deployment date of mid-1962.

 A feasibility study group met 5 May 1958 and having been asked to complete the study quickly, concluded after one day that the lightweight warhead requirement could be met through a modification of the W50 used in MGM-31 Pershing while the heavy warhead could be developed through a rework of the Navy's W47 warhead for Polaris A-1.
 Little action was taken on these findings during 1958 however, due to a lack of Minuteman funding.

 A second feasibility study was published in March 1959 which reported that the weight of the W47 could be reduced and that as the US had suspended nuclear testing, focus on a design that did not require testing was required.
 Later that month, the Air Force Special Weapons Center accelerated the Minuteman program and requested a new availability date from Sandia who replied that the main restraint on availability was the need for six warhead flight tests approximately one year before production could begin.
 If the W47 was used without change, the tests could be completed by December 1959 but if the warhead was modified tests could extend by as much as a year.

 In August the Joint Chiefs of Staff assigned the requirements for the warhead.
 They established a maximum warhead diameter of 20 inch, a length of 60 inch and a weight of 600 lb, with the highest possible yield obtainable in this weight and package size.
 AVCO Manufacturing were assigned development of the reentry vehicle.

 In September, the military characteristics were specified and required ground and air burst fuzing, that the warhead require minimal servicing and that it be able to be left unattended for up to 3 years at a time.
-The warhead was to contain no primary power source unless the use of a ferromagnetic X-unit was required, and the warhead would contain an environmental safing device located in the warhead in a manner as to minimize the possibility of a sabotage nuclear detonation.
+The warhead was to contain no primary power source unless the use of a ferromagnetic X-unit was required, and it would contain an environmental safing device located in the warhead in a manner as to minimize the possibility of a sabotage nuclear detonation.